moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 a consistent suffix takes away some of this inconsistency.

 The suffix is configurable via the `lint.service_suffix` option.
-For example, if you have the following configuration in your `buf.yaml`:
+For example, if you have this configuration in your `buf.yaml`...

 ```yaml title="buf.yaml"
 version: v1beta1